Applications of Grassmannian flows to integrable systems: Introduction

-Explicitly, though formally for the moment, the essential ideas underlying the Grassmann--P\"oppe programme we advocate here and the extension to nonlinear graph flows can be summarised as follows.
-Let us consider the forward problem to begin with.
-Suppose the maps $Q=Q(t)$ and $P=P(t)$ satisfy the following linear system of differential equations:
+Explicitly, though formally for the moment, the essential ideas underlying the P\"oppe programme we advocate here can be summarised as follows.
+First let us define the unifying canonical system of operator equations underlying all the systems we consider herein as well as in \textit{Doikou et al.\/} \cite{DMSW:graphflows}. \begin{definition}[Canonical system] Suppose the time-dependent Hilbert--Schmidt operators $Q=Q(t)$, $P=P(t)$ and $G=G(t)$ satisfy the following system of operator equations, with $Q\coloneqq\id-\hat Q$:

-where $A$, $B$, $C$ and $D$ are known operators.
-We assume $Q(0)=Q_0$ and $P(0)=P_0$ for some given data $Q_0$ and $P_0$ such that $Q_0-\id$ and $P_0$ are Hilbert--Schmidt maps and $A$ and $C$ are bounded operators while $B$ and $D$ are possibly unbounded operators.
-Assume there exists a solution in the sense that $Q(t)-\id$ and $P(t)$ are Hilbert--Schmidt maps for $t\in[0,T]$ for some $T>0$.
-We now pose the following linear time-dependent map $G$ from $Q$ to $P$ for each $t\in[0,T]$:

-i.e.\/ $P=GQ$ for some Hilbert--Schmidt map $G=G(t)$.
-A straightforward calculation shows that if $Q$ and $P$ satisfy the linear equations above then $G$ satisfies the Riccati differential equation:
+Here $A$, $B$, $C$ and $D$ are known operators which, in general, depend on $t$, $Q$ and $P$. \end{definition} Suppose $Q(0)=Q_0$ and $P(0)=P_0$ for some given data $Q_0$ and $P_0$ such that $\hat Q_0$ and $P_0$ are Hilbert--Schmidt operators.
+Further assume there exists a solution to the pair of evolutionary equations for $Q=Q(t)$ and $P=P(t)$ shown in the canonical system in Definition~\ref{def:nonlinearcanonicalsystem}, in the sense that $\hat Q=\hat Q(t)$ and $P=P(t)$ are Hilbert--Schmidt operators for $t\in[0,T]$ for some $T>0$.
+If the Fredholm operator $Q=Q(t)$ and Hilbert--Schmidt operator $P=P(t)$ are related by the operator $G=G(t)$ shown in the third equation at least for some time $t\in[0,T]$ for some $T>0$, then a straightforward calculation shows that if $Q=Q(t)$ and $P=P(t)$ satisfy the canonical system above, then $Q=Q(t)$ and $G=G(t)$ satisfy the coupled system of equations:

-as a Hilbert--Schmidt map for $t\in[0,T^\prime]$ for some $0<T^\prime<T$.
-If $D$ and $B$ are differential operators then this Riccati equation could take the form of an evolutionary partial differential differential equation with a nonlocal nonlinearity for the integral kernel $g$ corresponding to $G$.
-As we shall see, a further projection on a subspace parametrised by a subclass of kernels $g$ may generate an evolutionary partial differential equation with a local nonlinearity.
-Now instead pose the following nonlinear time-dependent map $\pi$ from $Q$ to $P$ for each $t\in[0,T]$:

-i.e.\/ $P=\pi(Q,t)$ for some Hilbert--Schmidt map $\pi$.
-Again a straightforward calculation reveals if $Q$ and $P$ satisfy the same pair of linear differential equations above then $\pi=\pi(Q,t)$ satisfies the advective partial differential equation